-The following notification methods will be used to inform water system employees and customers of a water shortage declaration: employee e-mail announcements, notices at municipal buildings, notices in water bills and on the Town of Forest City website www.townofforestcity.com.
-Required water shortage response measures will be communicated through a press release that will be forwarded to The Daily Courier 828-245-6431, as well as PSA announcements on local radio and cable stations.
-Declaration of emergency water restrictions or water rationing will be communicated to all customers by telephone through use of reverse 911.
+The following notification methods will be used to inform water system employees and customers of a water shortage declaration: employee e-mail announcements, notices at City Hall, and notices in water bills.
+Required water shortage response measures will be communicated through a press release that will be forwarded to The Daily Courier 828-245-6431, as well as PSA announcements on local radio and cable stations, and the Town's web page and Facebook page.
+Declaration of emergency water restrictions or water rationing will be communicated to all customers by telephone through the use of reverse 911.